gloaysa/studentPortfolio/schemedCalc/README.md

 To operate the objects stored in operations[] the user can call the operate function, passing it the name of the operation and the number to execute.
 This function accepts up to 4 arguments.
 To use it, type `schemaCalc.operate("operation", number1, number2, number3)`.
 If the operation passed is not found, it will prompt to the user to add the new operation.
 The user will only have to add the objects without the brackets: `name: {value: "added for user"}, function: {value: function(){}}`.
 The new object will be operate with the numbers passed on the previous attempt.

 To reset the schema the user can call the function `schemaCalc.changeSchema({new schema})`.
 It isn't strict at all, so **the user have to make sure that their new schema contains the 'value' key** within their objects to let the other functions work.
+They can add as many more key/value pairs as they like.

  ---